 Why Now is Better

-The best time to start was yesterday.
+Yesterday was the most appropriate moment to begin.
 The next best time is today.
-A study from the University of Scranton showed that 92 percent of people who wait for the right moment never follow through.
+According to a study conducted at the University of Scranton only 92 percent of individuals who wait until the right moment never go on to do so.
 Start with what you have.
 Done is better than perfect.

 When Motivation Fades

-You are pumped up in the beginning, but then it gets hard.
+It is hard in the middle of it, when you are pumped up.
 The results are slow.
 The doubts creep in.
 You wonder if it is worth it.

 Push Through the Dip

 This is normal.
 Everyone hits this dip.
-The difference between those who succeed and those who do not is sticking with it.
+The distinction between the achievers and non achievers lies in persisting.
 Set small goals.
 Celebrate progress.
-According to James Clear, author of Atomic Habits, it takes about sixty-six days to build a habit.
-Keep going, you might be closer than you think.
+It also requires sixty-six days to develop a habit according to James Clear, author of Atomic Habits.
+And on, you could be nearer than you think.

 Conclusion

-So take that next step, however small.
+So make that next move, however minute.
 You have got this.

 Also Read: How to Sell Products in Pakistan Online.